-Frances Wilson is a pianist, piano teacher, publicist, and writer on classical music and pianism under the pen name The Cross-Eyed Pianist.
+Frances Wilson is a publicist and writer on classical music and pianism under the pen name The Cross-Eyed Pianist.

 Frances Wilson has established a strong presence in the UK classical music world through her blog The Cross-Eyed Pianist (founded in 2010) and her many contacts with musicians through the popular Meet the Artist interview series (launched in 2012).

 Really making a mark in the arts worldThomas Hewitt Jones, composer

 Highly active on social media, she enjoys a large following online (c11,500 followers), and is a respected member of the UK classical piano scene.
-As a musician and keen concert-goer herself, she is sympathetic to the needs of musicians, the processes involved in concert preparation, and audience engagement and retention.
+As an advanced amateur pianist and keen concert-goer herself, she is sympathetic to the needs of musicians, the processes involved in concert preparation, and audience engagement and retention.

 …..very grateful for all that YOU do for the industry; you are so supportive of both established professionals as well as younger artists starting outAlisdair Hogarth, concert pianist